Re-opened in 2010 with a new charming display the Natural History Museum of Venice.

 Fontego dei Turchi, house of the Natural History Museum of Venice, was built as a Palazzo for the Pesaro family at the beginning of the XIII century.
 The strange name of the building is due to the function it had in the past: for a short period of time it has been the commercial (“Fontego” means storehouse) and diplomatic seat of the Ottoman Empire in Venice.

-The ground floor of the museum houses, in addition to the rich scientific library, two exhibition spaces: the Gallery of the Cetaceans and the Acquario delle tegnùe.
+of the museum houses, in addition to the rich scientific library

 From June 1st to October 31st